docker/docs/desktop/use-desktop/pause.md

 title: Pause Docker Desktop
 ---

-To save CPU resources on your machine, Docker Desktop automatically pauses when it is not in use.
+With the Resource Saver feature, available on Mac and Windows Hyper-V, Docker Desktop is automatically paused when no container is running.

 When Docker Desktop is paused, the Linux VM running Docker Engine is paused, the current state of all your containers are saved in memory, and all processes are frozen.
-This reduces the CPU usage and helps you retain a longer battery life on your laptop.
+This reduces the CPU and memory usage and helps you retain a longer battery life on your laptop.

+Resource Saver is currently an experimental feature.
+To access this feature, make sure you have turned on access to experimental features in settings.

 You can also manually pause Docker Desktop.
 From either the menu bar on Mac or the tray icon on Windows, select the Docker menu ![whale menu](../images/whale-x.svg){: .inline} and then **Pause**.
 You can manually resume Docker Desktop by clicking the **Resume** option in the Docker menu, or by running any Docker CLI command.